hoangsonww/AI-ML-Classifiers/README.md

 Please feel free to let me know if you encounter any problems with any of the files, or with getting started with the project!

-> **Update:** There has been a known issue with Git LFS bandwidth.
+> **Update:** There has been a known issue with Git LFS bandwidth, which may interrupt your Git cloning experience.
 Please use the Google Drive links above if you encounter any issues with Git LFS.
 I apologize for the inconvenience.

 ---